msu-cse-outreach/technovation-book/_sources/1-Intro/code-along.rst

     A computer program: instructions written in a language that a computer can interpret to perform some task.

-    In other words, a 'computer program' is just another name for 'code'.
+    So a 'computer program' is just a longer way of saying 'code'.

-    Example: "I wrote a computer program to play my favorite card game."
+    Example: "I wrote a computer program that plays my favorite card game."

 .. reveal:: re-define-coding-programming
     :showtitle: 'Coding' or 'programming'